 Robert “Bob” Campbell Vocational Scholarship - Bob Campbell served as Director of Maintenance for the district and retired on September 30, 2016, with 33 years of service to GPISD.
-Bob was dedicated to the District, a great leader and is an even better person.
+Bob was dedicated to the District, a great leader, and an even better person.
 Monies donated to the Robert “Bob” Campbell Scholarship will be allocated to vocational scholarships in the District.

 Ruby Gresham Geography Bee Scholarship - Ruby Gresham began her career in GPISD as a teacher’s aide at Cimarron Elementary.
 During this time, she decided to go to college to become a teacher.
 After getting her degree part-time while she worked and held a full-time job and raised three children, she became a full-time teacher at Jacinto City Elementary.
-She was a strong supporter of Social Studies in the classroom and tough elementary school teacher who had high expectations for her students.
+She was a strong supporter of Social Studies in the classroom and a tough elementary school teacher who had high expectations of her students.
 On many occasions, she provided more than just an education for her students.
 She sometimes provided clothing and gifts for students who didn’t seem to have some of their basic needs met.
-She is missed by many but her influence is still felt.
+She is missed by many, but her influence is still felt.

-Harper Scholarship for Allied Health Careers - Dr. John Harper grew up in Jacinto Oaks and attended Pyburn Elementary from 1959 to 1965.
+Harper Scholarship for Nursing Careers - Dr. John Harper grew up in Jacinto Oaks and attended Pyburn Elementary from 1959 to 1965.
 He went on to attend Woodland Acres Junior High and Galena Park High School, graduating in 1971.
 During his days in elementary and junior high, he describes himself as an avid “b-string” athlete in all sports.
-He was a member of a rock and roll band “Jake and the Jokers” beginning in the 7th grade and continuing into high school.
+He was a member of a rock and roll band, “Jake and the Jokers”, beginning in 7th grade and continuing into high school.
 During his 3 years at Galena Park High School, he was a cheerleader, sang in the choir, and played in the Stage Band for the Miss GPHS Beauty Pageants.
 He went on to receive a Bachelor of Arts in Psychology from Baylor University in 1975 and his Ph.D. in Biomedical Sciences-Biochemistry from the University of Texas School of Biomedical Sciences in 1981.
 He now serves as Senior Vice President and Chief Technology Officer for Acelity, a global medical device company headquartered in San Antonio that develops innovative products that transform how surgeons and other physicians treat complex chronic and surgical wounds.
 In 2012, he chose to fund the Harper Scholarships for Allied Health Careers as a means to give back to his hometown students at Galena Park High School.

-James B. Havard Memorial Scholarship - James Havard served on the Galena Park ISD Board of Trustees from 1966 until 1994, served on the State UIL Executive Board, served one term as Mayor of Galena Park and was the owner of Havard Welding Supply Company for 44 years.
+James B. Havard Memorial Scholarship - James Havard served on the Galena Park ISD Board of Trustees from 1966 until 1994, served on the State UIL Executive Board, served one term as Mayor of Galena Park, and was the owner of Havard Welding Supply Company for 44 years.
 He cared deeply about his community and his school district.
 James B. Havard Elementary was named in his honor.
 Evidence of his contributions to our district is on display throughout our campuses and facilities.

 Christy Hughes Memorial Scholarship (Tice Elementary) - Christy Hughes began her teaching career at Tice Elementary in 2000.
 Her teaching career was dedicated to Pre-Kindergarten.
 She loved her students with all her heart and made sure they knew it.
-Every day when her students would leave, she would tell them, “I love you.”
+Every day when her students leave, she would tell them, “I love you.”
 Tice’s Christy Hughes Memorial Scholarship will be given to a North Shore Senior who attended Tice and exemplifies a love for all.

 Fran Keal Memorial Scholarship (MacArthur Elementary) - Fran Keal was the principal of MacArthur Elementary from 1986 to 2006.
 In her time at MacArthur, she built a foundation of excellence for the love of children that still holds true today.
 She was always full of joy and had a bright smile for those around her.
 She believed that children deserved a quality education from caring teachers.
 She was a big advocate for literacy.
 She enjoyed having the students read to her.
 She was a servant leader for MacArthur and the community.

 Loyce Manahan Memorial Scholarship (Pyburn Elementary) - Loyce Manahan worked in the field of Elementary Education for 44 years.
-Her passions included teaching science, spending time with family and friends, studying the Bible and teaching Sunday school.
+Her passions included teaching science, spending time with family and friends, studying the Bible, and teaching Sunday school.
 She also earned Galena Park ISD Teacher of the Year recognition.
 Most importantly, Loyce made a difference in countless children’s lives and enjoyed making learning fun for her students through hands-on science lessons.

 Mario Martinez Memorial Scholarship (Green Valley Elementary) - Mario Martinez served as an assistant principal at Green Valley, Havard, and North Shore Elementary during his time in GPISD.
-During his fight with cancer, Mr. Martinez made a point to come to school and work as much as he could, continuing to put the education of students first, even above his own health.
+During his fight against cancer, Mr. Martinez made a point to come to school and work as much as he could, continuing to put the education of students first, even above his own health.